mantidproject/mantid/dev-docs/source/EnumeratedString.rst

 This will easily handle branching logic on the basis of a set number of possible string values, using an ``enum`` to base the set of strings.

-In the code examples above, if you don't want to distinguish a name "Lemon" from, say, "LEMON", you can make a case-insensitive ``CAKETYPE``:
+In the code examples above, if you don't want to distinguish between names like "Lemon" and "LEMON", you can define your ``CAKETYPE`` as case-insensitive:

 .. code-block:: cpp